MazeAis/jira-service-management-setup/README.md

 <img src="https://i.imgur.com/KP3NKm7.png" height="80%" width="80%" alt="Request type as rendered in the customer portal"/>
 </p>
 <p>
-<i>Screenshot 6 - the same request type as the end user sees it in the portal.</i>
 </p>
 <p>
 Verifying the portal rendering matters: fields that make sense to an administrator are not always clear to the person filling them in.